com-lihaoyi/os-lib/readme.md

 Note that if you provide `ProcessOutput` callbacks to `stdout`/`stderr`, the calls to those callbacks take place on newly spawned threads that execute in parallel with the main thread.
 Thus make sure any data processing you do in those callbacks is thread safe!
+For simpler cases, it may be easier to use [os.proc.stream](#osprocstream) which triggers it's `onOut`/`onErr` callbacks all on the calling thread, avoiding needing to think about multithreading and concurrency issues.

 `stdin`, `stdout` and `stderr` are `java.lang.OutputStream`s and `java.lang.InputStream`s enhanced with the `.writeLine(s: String)`/`.readLine()`